-In the future, you may decide that you need the services of an in-house controller.
+In the future, you may decide that you need the services of a Gray, Gray & Gray employee.
 At that time, we can assist you in the selection of a qualified individual.
 If you find that because of our knowledge of your business, you wish to hire any Gray, Gray & Gray employee you will be charged a recruiting fee.
 This fee will be twenty percent of the annual salary offered to our employee, to compensate our firm for the loss of a valued employee.